This article will describe in detail the relevance of Regional Comprehensive Economic Partnership (RCEP) concerning India.

 Regional Comprehensive Economic Partnership – RCEP

-RCEP is a proposed Free Trade Agreement between the ten member states of the ASEAN- Association of Southeast Asian Nations namely Cambodia, Indonesia, Brunei, Laos, Malaysia, Vietnam, the Philippines, Myanmar, Singapore, Thailand and its six partners (China, South Korea, Australia, Japan, India, and New Zealand).
-It is a contentious topic and has been in the news recently and hence its relevance for the UPSC Mains.
+RCEP is a Free Trade Agreement between the ten member states of the ASEAN – Association of Southeast Asian Nations namely Cambodia, Indonesia, Brunei, Laos, Malaysia, Vietnam, the Philippines, Myanmar, Singapore, Thailand and its five partners (China, South Korea, Australia, Japan, and New Zealand).
+It is a contentious topic and has been in the news recently and hence its relevance for UPSC.

 IAS Exam aspirants can find more notes for UPSC Mains General Studies topics from the links given at the end of the article.